 - Develop and implement health, safety, and nutrition policies that comply with regulatory standards.

-- Apply knowledge of infant/toddler development including the unique program needs to develop age appropriate curriculum and environment.
+- Apply knowledge of infant/toddler development including unique program needs to develop age appropriate curriculum and environment.

 - Evaluate the impact of socioeconomic issues, issues of attachment and family structures on the development of the child.

-- Evaluate the role of leadership and advocacy for public policy issues related to children and their families.
+- Evaluate the role of leadership and advocacy for public policy issues related to children and families.